 Next, we look at the at-the-money covered call, a position in which we are moderately bullish on the stock and like the income from the premium.
 We take in $1.77 or $177 on one covered call struck at $44.
 Although you can only earn this entire premium if the stock ends up at or below $44, the stock would have to rise to above $45.77 for the covered call to underperform just by owning the stock.
 If the stock ends up at $44 at expiration, you still keep the premium.
 The stock would have to fall to $42.73 before we

 would lose money on this trade.

 Lastly, we will look at the in-the-money covered call, selling the $42 strike call for $3.05.
-Here, we are still positive enough on the stock to take a protected position which pays a moderate net income while offering a breakeven point $3.05 below the current stock price.
+Here, we are still positive enough on the stock to take a protected position that pays a moderate net income while offering a breakeven point of $3.05 below the current stock price.
 As long as the stock ends up above the $42 strike price, we net out with a $113 profit.
-This profit represents the time premium of the call that we just wrote (i.e. $3.05 minus the call’s tangible value of $2.00, times 100) plus the $8 dividend from the 100 shares.
+This profit represents the time premium of the call that we just wrote (i.e., $3.05 minus the call’s tangible value of $2.00, times 100) plus the $8 dividend from the 100 shares.